 In the Dividends section of Stock Ratings, we see the following interesting comparisons for Apple Ticker: AAPL.

-• The Trailing Yield shows us that APPL historically keeps its dividend yield between 1.5 and 2.5% of the stock price.
+- The Trailing Yield shows us that APPL has historically accepted a dividend yield between 1.5 and 2.5% of the stock price.
 Notably, the dividends were re-established in 2012, and the Dividend per Share has grown strongly.

 Now you have analyzed the companies you are interested in, it may be time to build your portfolio.
 If you need further food for thought on the topic of qualitatively analyzing a business and its industry, see this section in the article “How to Build a Buffett Value Screener,”